i13e/timeshift-autosnap-wrapper/README.md

 the one you intend to use (in lowercase).

 ### Contribution
 *  All new ideas and contributons are welcome!
-I'd appreciate any suggestions which make this patch easier to use.
+I'd appreciate any suggestions which make this patch easier to use or implement additional AUR helpers.